PowershellScripts/PowershellScripts.github.io/articles/en/Viva/vivagraphapi.md

 <br/>

-You can also use Graph Explore to generate a code snippet in C# for Viva Engage community creation:
+You can also use Graph Explore to generate a code snippet in C#, CLI, Java, and other languages for Viva Engage community creation:

 <img src="/articles/images/VivaGraphAPI7.PNG">